The Clear Edge

 Month 6: Testimonial Engineering

-He had 7 completed projects.
-All successful.
-He needed social proof that would close future clients without long sales conversations.
+He had seven completed projects, all successful, and now needed social proof strong enough to help close future clients without long, drawn‑out sales conversations.

 He requested testimonials with a specific structure: